We encourage you to begin these steps before your senior year.

-- Four colleges use the Coalition Application exclusively: Virginia Tech, University of Maryland, University of Washington and University of Florida.
+- Some colleges use the Coalition Application only.
+These include Virginia Tech, University of Maryland, University of Washington and University of Florida.
 If you are applying to one of these colleges, you must use the Coalition app at http://www.coalitionforcollegeaccess.org/

 4. Determine the Application Decision Plan you will use.